 United Montessori Association has a Montessori song about the parts of an insect.

-The Adventures of Bear had an insect unit focusing on the ladybug.
+The Adventures of Bear (no longer available) had an insect unit focusing on the ladybug.

 We Can Do All Things has a bugs-in-the-grass sensory tub with green-spaghetti grass.

 Montessori Beginnings has lovely nature bugs on a nature table.

 Discovery Days and Montessori Moments also had a fun ladybug unit (not accessible right now.)

 I have posts with free ladybug printables and Montessori-inspired ladybug activities.